Anupamit/Javascript-Theory-Qustions/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ## Q.48 How does await and async works in es6?
-The async and await keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.
+The `async` and `await` keywords enable asynchronous, promise-based behavior to be written in a cleaner style, avoiding the need to explicitly configure promise chains.

-Async keyword is used along with the function declaration which specifies that this function is now able to accept all types of asynchronous events on itself.
-Await basically waits for the results which are particularly to be fetched from the source from which that async function is about to fetch the data.
+`Async` keyword is used along with the function declaration, specifying that this function is now able to accept all types of asynchronous events on itself. `Await` basically waits for the results which are particularly to be fetched from the source from which that `async` function is about to fetch the data.

 ```js
 // async() and await()
 async function fetchMethod() {